OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 As described, the Audit Log contains a list of Transmission Results.
-The Transmission Results are built thanks to the data within the received Transmission Response that participates in the Addressable Content.
+The Transmission Results are built thanks to the data within the received Transmission Response that are part of chain of participants leading to the ad displayed.
 The required data are the status and the signature of the Transmission Response and its children.